P3GLEG/PwnBack/README.md

 Click the Add button

-Locate the jar file included with this repo.
+Locate the jar file included in this repo.

-The current version of is v1.7.21, I am unable to guarantee backwards support.
+The current version of is v1.7.21, I am unable to guarantee backward support.

 ## Build